telerik/ajax-docs/controls/scheduler/appearance-and-styling/templates.md

 ````

->note We do not need to make any changes to the **AppointmentCommand** event handler for handling the recurring event check box.The existing event handler that we added for the **AdvancedInsertTemplate** already handles the "Insert" command.
+>tip We do not need to make any changes to the **AppointmentCommand** event handler for handling the recurring event check box.The existing event handler that we added for the **AdvancedInsertTemplate** already handles the "Insert" command.
 >